WHERE CAN I BUY BASEBALL CARDS LOCALLY

 If you have any card shows, conventions or large flea markets near you in the upcoming weeks or months, it’s worth putting those on your radar and calendar.
 Online event listings, Facebook groups and message boards are great resources for learning about these local happenings.
 The crowds and selection can’t be beat for hunting deals on individual cards face to face.

-Read also: BASEBALL CARDS FOR 20
+Read also: HIGHEST PRICED BASEBALL CARDS 1980s

 Consider checking classified ad sections of your local newspaper too for individuals selling personal collections.
 People will regularly run small ads listing cards, albums or boxes of hobby supplies for sale cheap.
 Newspaper classifieds are unfortunately declining, so online classified sites like Craigslist, Facebook Marketplace or local “yard sale” Facebook groups may surface more relevant leads in your area now.